Influencer marketing has been surging in popularity over the past half decade, growing by roughly 50% every year since 2016.

 Why was the challenge so popular?
 In part because Chipotle was savvy enough to know that it should turn to those who already understood TikTok well for help and let them create what they thought would work best on the platform.

-Ultimately, the effort was also a success because it checked the other boxes of an effective collaboration: The content felt natural (the influencers had a history of taking part in TikTok challenges), the brand was a good fit (David Dobrik was already a public fan of Chipotle), the experts were empowered to showcase their skills (getting the perfect flip video was no easy task), and it felt different from typical advertising (the group challenge could never have been executed with a standard campaign).
+Ultimately, the effort was also a success because it checked the other boxes of an effective collaboration: The content felt natural (the influencers had a history of taking part in TikTok challenges), the brand-influencer was a good fit (David Dobrik was already a public fan of Chipotle), the experts were empowered to showcase their skills (getting the perfect flip video was no easy task), and it felt different from typical advertising (the group challenge could never have been executed with a standard campaign).

 Image via YouTube